flo-bit/every-noise/README.md

 ## every-noise

 3D every(where) noise javascript class for all your noise needs.
+20kb minified, dependency-free.

 - seeded noise
 - scaling, pow